ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Preliminary Operations # {#sec-c-as-comm-preliminary-ops}

-The following considers a client that is a member of an OSCORE group G with GID\* as current Group Identifier (GID), within which the client currently has SID\* as Sender ID and uses a public authentication credential AUTH_CRED_C that specifies the PoP key K.
+The following considers a client that is a member of an OSCORE group G with GID\* as current Group Identifier (Gid), within which the client currently has SID\* as Sender ID and uses a public authentication credential AUTH_CRED_C that specifies the PoP key K.

 The client MUST perform the following steps, before requesting an access token to be bound to AUTH_CRED_C (hence to the PoP key K) and to be associated with the client's membership in group G through the values GID\* and SID\*.

 1. The client checks whether it is a member of any two OSCORE groups G1 and G2 such that all the following conditions hold.

-   - Both groups have GID\* as current GID.
+   - Both groups have GID\* as current Gid.
    - The client uses SID\* as Sender ID in both groups.
    - The client uses the same AUTH_CRED_C in both groups.

-2. If such two groups G1 and G2 are found at Step 2, then the client moves to Step 3.
+2. If such two groups G1 and G2 are found at Step 1, then the client moves to Step 3.
 Otherwise, the client terminates this algorithm and proceeds with requesting the access token as defined in {{sec-c-as-token-endpoint}}.

 3. The client can choose to terminate this algorithm and perform it again later on.